Automated Discovery of Test Oracles for Database Management Systems Using LLMs

-\begin{subsection}{Database Instantiation and Bug Report} After instantiating the test queries, we need to create database instances to execute them (line~\ref{line:database-instantiation}).
+\begin{subsection}{Database Instantiation and Bug Reporting} After instantiating the test queries, we create the database instances to execute them (\modifyb{line~\ref{line:database-instantiation} and \ref{line:db-execution}}).
 We basically follow the widely-used random data generation method~\cite{rigger2020detecting,rigger2020testing,rigger2020finding} to populate the tables in the instantiated schema $s$ with random tuples, and then create random indices on those tables to diversify the execution plans.

 Finally, we execute the instantiated queries $q^*$ and $q'^*$ on the target DBMS $\mathcal{D}$ and compare their results (line~\ref{line:database-instantiation}).
 If the results differ, we report a logic bug along with the instantiated test case, database schema, and table data.
 In addition, if a query causes a crash of $\mathcal{D}$, we also report a crash bug.
 Note that, though our test oracles can also detect performance issues similar to~\cite{jung2019apollo, liu2022automatic}, we do not detect them in a large scale due to those issues are typically regarded as expected behaviors by developers~\cite{ba2024cert}.